grandixximo/osr-studio/docs/Cmdline/Verb-Start.md

 ### SharpAvi
 Use `sharpavi:<index>` as argument. `index` is a zero-based index identifying the encoder.

-You can use `captura-cli list` to check encoder indices.
+You can use `osr-cli list` to check encoder indices.

 e.g.

 ```
-captura-cli start --encoder sharpavi:0
+osr-cli start --encoder sharpavi:0
 ```

 ## Media Foundation